kcrca/pynecraft/docs/index.rst

 Again, Minecraft limits you to one level of depth, pynecraft just enforces it.

-There is a special kind of function called a Loop, which is a way to imitate having looping functionality.
+There is a special kind of function called a ``Loop``, which is a pynecraft utility that imitates having looping functionality.
 It doesn't actually run in a loop, but acts as a loop iteration each time it is invoked.
-You tell it the items to loop over (say, the various kinds of weather), and each time you run the loop function it will increment a score and then produce the weather that correlates to the score.
-The Loop documentation gives more detail.
+You tell it the items to loop over (say, the various kinds of weather), and each time you run the loop's minecraft function it will increment a score and then work with the weather that correlates to the score.
+The ``Loop`` documentation gives more detail.

 The Rest of the Pack
 ====================

-There are two other parts of a data pack: The ``pack.mcmeta`` file and a slew of JSON files to confgure block and entity tags, loot tables, custom dimensions, world generation, and o on.
+There are two other parts of a data pack: The ``pack.mcmeta`` file and a slew of JSON files to configure block and entity tags, loot tables, custom dimensions, world generation, and so on.

 ``pack.mcmeta``
 ---------------

-The ``pack.mcmeta`` file lives at the top of the data pack and has some simple configuration, including the pack format version and filters for other packs DataPack supports this, both in giving you direct access to its dict that is serialized into the JSON in the file, via the ``mcmeta`` property, and via particular methods to set the dsecription and filters.
+The ``pack.mcmeta`` file lives at the top of the data pack and has some simple configuration, including the pack format version and filters for other packs.
+DataPack supports this, both in giving you direct access to its dict that is serialized into the JSON in the file, via the ``mcmeta`` property, and via particular methods to set the description and filters.

 JSON Files
 ----------